bellingard/sample_multi-language-project/README.md

 #### How to run an analysis on your SonarQube instance?

 Make sure you have installed SonarQube with the Java, JavaScript and Groovy plugins.
+Make sure that Maven is installed on your system.
 Then run:

 > mvn sonar:sonar